Smiley: United States advertising campaigns

 Different designs were used in advertising campaigns in the early to mid-20th century.
 Much of this activity was centered on the Northeastern United States.
 One of the first known commercial uses of a smiling face was in 1919, when the Buffalo Steam Roller Company in Buffalo, New York, applied stickers on receipts with the word "thanks" and a smiling face above it.
 The face contained a lot of detail, with eyebrows, a nose, teeth, a chin, and facial creases reminiscent of "man-in-the-Moon" style characteristics.
 Another early commercial use of a smiling face was in 1922 when the Gregory Rubber Company of Akron, Ohio, ran an ad for "smiley face" balloons in The Billboard.
 This happy face had hair, a nose, teeth, pie eyes, and triangles over the eyes.
 In 1953 and 1958, similar happy faces were used in promotional campaigns for the films Lili (1953) and Gigi (1958).

 Happy faces in the northeastern United States, and later in the entire country, became a "common theme" within advertising circles from the 1960s onwards.
 This rose to prominence during the 1960s and was remixed and interpreted in different ways up until the 1980s.
 There were sporadic designs of smiling faces or happy faces before this, but it wasn't until the WMCA in the early 1960s used yellow and black that the theme became more commonplace.

+Walmart uses a smiley face as its mascot.